As she perches on the cusp of a swingset,

 as skin-flakes, insubstantial as starlight.

-This poem is set to appear in Parthian’s Cheval 10.
+This poem appears in Parthian’s Cheval 10.